JoHnZIN108/AWS_Product_Inventory_project/README.md

 In this project, I utilized AWS CDK to design and deploy the infrastructure for a serverless web application for product inventory management with CRUD functionalities.
+The single page website is contained and ran from within the s3 bucket
 ![image](https://github.com/user-attachments/assets/3aa7d59f-8d19-49ee-bef8-deb67c711986)